 Weight Training Exercises Using Dumbbells

-Once you’ve got a little more comfortable with your body’s ability to handle the natural weight, you may wish to advance to more efficient techniques, such as weight training exercises using simple dumbbells.
-However, remember to stick with dumbbells that are comfortable to lift (albeit with some resistance).
+Once you’ve become more comfortable with your body’s ability to handle the natural weight, you may wish to advance to more efficient techniques, such as weight training exercises using simple dumbbells.
+However, stick with dumbbells that are comfortable to lift (albeit with some resistance).
 Going too heavy too fast can cause injury.

 Arm curls are a great dumbbell exercise designed to work out the biceps.
 Perform dumbbell curls properly by following these steps: